jbhopkins/bioxtasraw/src/WinLib/installer/readme_making_windows_installer.txt

 Readme for making windows installers

-To make a compiled windows .exe version of raw, use pyinstaller 3.1.1 on windows 7 (probably works on 8 and 10, but is it back compatabile?).
+To make a compiled windows .exe version of raw, use pyinstaller (3.2.1 verified working) on windows 7 (probably works on 8 and 10, but is it back compatabile?).